 Depending on the anticipated response to a request for proposal, the Buyer may consider adding a pre-bid qualification step.
 In this step, each potential bidder is required to submit in advance certain information to verify that specific minimum criteria are met.
 This preliminary screening helps ensure the Buyer's supply chain or procurement group would allow a contract with a given company.
-A sample list of pre-qualification requirements is as follows:
+An example Bidder Qualification Form is in Appendix B and a sample list of prequalification requirements is as follows:

+- An established record of safe operations

+- Project Experience

-- An established record of safe operations - Sound finances, supported by a financial statement - Freedom from conflicts of interest - Absence of legal claims against the bidder - A business ethics statement aligned with that of the Buyer - Acceptability of Bidder's non-disclosure agreement (if any)
+- Sound finances, supported by a financial statement

+- Freedom from conflicts of interest

+- Absence of legal claims against the bidder

+- A business ethics statement aligned with that of the Buyer

+- Acceptability of Bidder's non-disclosure agreement (if any)